rOpenGov/nasa/README.md

 ### API Use

 Most functions in this package can be run using the default `DEMO_KEY`.
-However, because the DEMO_KEY is publicly shared and subject to rate limits, it is strongly recommended to request your own API key from NASA.
-You can quickly obtain a personal key by visiting [https://api.nasa.gov/](https://api.nasa.gov/).
+However, because the `DEMO_KEY` is publicly shared and subject to rate limits, it is recommended to request your own API key from NASA by visiting [https://api.nasa.gov/](https://api.nasa.gov/).

 ### Installation